February 25, 2025 – University of Alaska-Fairbanks with a hybrid/Zoom option

 Forest carbon parameters, dynamics, and inventory moderated by Co-chair Tom Paragi

-8:40 a.m.: Carbon pools and fluxes – Eugenie Euskirchen, University of Alaska, Fairbanks
+8:40 a.m.: An Overview of Carbon Pools and Fluxes in Terrestrial Ecosystems: Implications for Optimal Carbon Sequestration Strategies in Alaskan Forests – Eugenie Euskirchen, University of Alaska, Fairbanks

 9:10 a.m.: Observed and forecasted climatic trends in Alaska – Uma Bhatt, University of Alaska, Fairbanks